macOS-Dell-Latitude-E7470/macOS-Dell-Latitude-E7470/README.md

 ## Current configuration

 * macOS: Big Sur 11.0.1
-* OpenCore: 0.6.3
+* OpenCore: 0.6.4

 ## Update Instructions

-To Update to Big Sur from Catalina, just replace the previous Catalina EFI with this one and update normally.
+* To Update to Big Sur from Catalina, just replace the previous Catalina EFI with this one and update normally.
+* To update from on older version of EFI to the current one, download this repository and replace your EFI folder with this one.(Make sure you use your own SMBIOS, the included one is only for reference.)

 ## Installation